-Students found responsible for violations of the Honor Code may file an appeal within the following guidelines.
+Students found responsible for violations may file an appeal within the following guidelines.
 All appeals must be based on one or more of the following conditions:

-- 1. There was a violation of due process which materially affected the outcome of the hearing, decision, or case. - There is new evidence which was not available at the time of the earlier hearing or meeting or which could not have been discovered with due diligence on the part of the accused or his/her adviser. - 3.
+- 1. There was a violation of due process which materially affected the outcome of the hearing, decision, or case. - 2.
+There is new evidence which was not available at the time of the earlier hearing or meeting or which could not have been discovered with due diligence on the part of the accused or his/her adviser. - 3.
 The sanction assigned for the offense was grossly inappropriate based upon the seriousness of the offense.

-Decisions of responsibility made by conduct officers during an administrative conduct meeting may be appealed to the Dean of Students or his or her designee, whose decision is final.
+Decisions of responsibility made by conduct officers during an administrative conduct meeting may be appealed to the V.P. for Student Life or his or her designee, whose decision is final.
 Decisions of responsibility made by the University Conduct Board, or other hearing bodies used during exigent circumstances, may be appealed to the University Conduct Appeals Committee whose decision is final.
-Decisions of responsibility made by the Honor Council in cases involving academic cheating or plagiarism may be appealed to the President of the University, whose decision is final.